colmoneill/drafts/research-methodologies/reseach-methodology-seminar-1.md

 This relates to my work or at least what seems to be fueling my research at the moment is the aspect of transparency.
 There is a not so subtle display here of revelation through the plexiglas while proportionnaly this thick plexiglas would be near indestructible.

 It has an almost activist standpoint of demonstration and protection, a revelation of procedure and a setup of protection.

-Beyond picking apart the visual apparatus in use for this sculpture, the aspect of "use" has not yet been addressed.

 ---